Exercise Science and Sport Performance (M.S.)

 Our comprehensive curriculum comprises courses designed to enhance your knowledge across a broad range of exercise science topics including strength and conditioning, clinical exercise physiology, and exercise psychology.
 The coursework is complemented by extensive laboratory and applied experiences including research and practicum work.

-The MS in Applied Exercise Physiology and Human Performance is offered to current students in the form of aÌý3+2 program.
+The MS in Exercise Science and Sport Performance is offered to current students in the form of aÌý3+2 program.
 For non-PSU students and PSU alumni, aÌý2-year programÌýis available.
 In each program, students can elect theÌý³Ù³ó±ð²õ¾±²õÌý´Ç°ùÌýnon-³Ù³ó±ð²õ¾±²õÌýoption.

 The thesis option will give students the opportunity to develop a research project driven by their own interests in exercise and sport physiology.
 Thesis students will work closely with a faculty supervisor and will be guided through the thesis process through work in the Graduate Seminar and Graduate Thesis classes.